-Figure 1.11 Greenhouse gas emissions 1990-2020 from agriculture
+Figure 0.11 Greenhouse gas emissions 1990-2020 from agriculture

 Greenhouse gas emissions related to agriculture originate from a range of sources and activities and are dominated by emissions from soil management, enteric fermentation, and manure management.
 In addition, there are emissions related to the energy use within the sector but reported in the energy sector.
 The main sources of CH4 and N2O emission in Sweden are animal husbandry and crop production.
-Emission from animal husbandry in Sweden is dominated by beef and dairy cattle but significant emissions also come from swine, sheep, and poultry.
+Emission from animal husbandry in Sweden is dominated by beef and dairy cattle but also has significant swine, sheep, and poultry components.
 Other livestock farming species includes goats, horses, reindeer, and fur-bearing animals.
 Crop farming includes predominantly the production of cereals, sugar beet and oilseeds.

-1.1.9 Land use, Land use change and Forestry
+1.2.9 Land use, Land use change and Forestry